2021 – Debbie ’76 & John Bethancourt ’74

 Since 2015, Jim has been happily remarried to Edna “Eddie” Earle Mattei.

-During the mid-1990s, Lowry Mays and his late wife, Peggy, contributed $15 million to the College of Business, later renamed Mays Business School.
+During the mid-1990s, the late Lowry Mays and his wife, Peggy, contributed $15 million to the College of Business, later renamed Mays Business School.
 In 2009, the couple gave $7.5 million for nine endowed faculty chairs in the business school.
-They have continued support of the school through their Mays Family Foundation, including a $25 million gift in 2017 that was the largest in Mays Business School history.
-They have also given nearly $2 million to the George H.W.
+They continued to support the school through their Mays Family Foundation, including a $25 million gift in 2017 that was the largest in Mays Business School history.
+They also gave nearly $2 million to the George H.W.
 Bush Presidential Library and Museum.

 Lowry graduated from Texas A&M with a degree in petroleum engineering.
 After receiving his bachelor’s degree, serving three years in the U.S. Air Force and earning a master’s degree in business from Harvard University, Lowry worked as an investment banker in San Antonio.
-He became owner of an FM radio station in 1972 when a borrower defaulted on a loan he co-signed.
-Today, he is the founder of Clear Channel Communications and a former chairman of Texas A&M’s Board of Regents.
+He became owner of an FM radio station in 1972 when a borrower defaulted on a loan he co-signed and later founded Clear Channel Communications.
+At the university, he served as a former chairman of Texas A&M’s Board of Regents.

-Lowry is a Texas A&M Distinguished Alumnus, an Outstanding Alumnus of Mays Business School and a member of the Corps Hall of Honor.
+Lowry was a Texas A&M Distinguished Alumnus, an Outstanding Alumnus of Mays Business School and a member of the Corps Hall of Honor.

 2008 – Henry “Bartell” Zachry Jr. ’54 (1933-2020)